pink-gorilla/demo/README.md

-# goldly-demo
+# goldly-server

-- Goldly is a compact library to create client-server web apps using only clojure.
-- goldly-demo uses fat libraries to create user apps.
+- Goldly-server is used to bundle goldly
+- gorilla-ui and gorilla-plot are included
+- the clojars dependency ships the compiled js bundle

 # Run Demo

 ```
-lein build-prod
-lein goldly
+lein demo
 ```

-Then open web-browser on port 9000.
+Then open web-browser on port 8000.

+# dev notes

+- this project exists to ship the compiled js bundle
+- it cannot be included in goldly itself, because goldly is a library thatis consumed in notebook (whic buids its own bundle)